Energy Use of Renewable Raw Materials; Information and Consulting

-The use of renewable raw materials such as wood, energy crops and crop residues makes an important contribution to achieving the goals of energy policy, climate protection and resource conservation.
+The use of renewable raw materials such as wood, energy crops, and crop residues makes an important contribution to achieving the goals of energy policy, climate protection, and resource conservation.

-Stand: 21.06.2024.
+Status: 17.06.2026.
 Link zum BayernPortal

 Informationen

-Counties and independent cities offer citizens comprehensive advice, in some cases via local energy agencies.
-LandSchafftEnergie" (landschafftenergie@tfz.bayern.de) is an initiative of the Bavarian State Ministry of Economic Affairs, Regional Development and Energy and offers information and advice on implementing the energy transition in rural areas.
-As part of "LandSchafftEnergie", a series of events entitled "Heat transition with wood" is held annually during the heating period to provide information on the use of wood to generate heat.
+Counties and independent cities offer citizens comprehensive advisory services, in some cases through local energy agencies.
+“LandSchafftEnergie” (landschafftenergie@tfz.bayern.de) is an initiative of the Bavarian State Ministry of Economic Affairs, Regional Development, and Energy and offers information and advice on implementing the energy transition in rural areas.
+As part of “LandSchafftEnergie,” a series of informational events titled “Wärmewende mit Holz” (“Heat Transition with Wood”) is held annually during the heating season to provide information on “heating with wood,” with a focus on the use of wood for heat generation.

 - Electricity